Ad Valorem Property Tax Assessments

 “All owners of property shall be held to know that taxes are due and payable annually and are charged with the duty of ascertaining the amount of current and delinquent taxes and paying them before April 1 of the year following the year in which taxes are assessed.”

 The Office of Property Appraiser establishes the value of the property, and the Board of County Commissioners and other levying bodies set the millage rates.
 Using these values and allowing for exemptions, the tax roll is completed by the property appraiser.
+The property appraiser maintains all names and additions to the tax roll.
+Any change of address should be promptly submitted to the property appraiser.
 The tax roll is then certified to the tax collector, who prints and mails the tax notice to the owner’s last recorded address as it appears on the tax roll, the owner being the owner as of January 1 of the tax year; however, IT IS THE RESPONSIBILITY OF EACH PROPERTY OWNER TO SEE THAT HIS TAXES ARE PAID AND THAT HE DOES INDEED RECEIVE A TAX BILL.
 In the case where the property owner pays his taxes through an escrow account, the mortgage company will request and be sent the tax bill, and the owner will receive a copy of the bill.
 It is the responsibility of the mortgage company to pay within the 4% discount period.
 Tax statements normally are mailed out November 1 of each year with the following discounts for early payment:

 4% in November